vade/ofxQCPlugin/README.md

 Important : Name Space Collisions:
 ===========

-Since Quartz Composer plugins use ObjectiveC++ to load the Open Frameworks ofBaseApp (usually your 'ofApp'), and more than one Open Frameworks powered Quartz Composer plugin may be loaded at a single time in a host app, we need to pay attention to name space collisions.
+Since Quartz Composer plugins use ObjectiveC++ to load the Open Frameworks ofApp (usually your 'ofApp'), and more than one Open Frameworks powered Quartz Composer plugin may be loaded at a single time in a host app, we need to pay attention to name space collisions.

 For example, if we have two Quartz Composer plugins that both have ofApp implementations named 'ofApp' that do different things (ie, one draws graphics the other does audio analysis), if both Quartz Composer plugins are loaded its undefined which testApp implementation is used.
 You will get one and only one of the testApp behaviors in instances of your different plugins, and things will break or behave in very odd ways and you will slowly go insane.

 This means, basically, make sure to give each testApp class its own, as unique-as-possible class name.
-The same goes for Quartz Composer plugins, by the way, as documented in Apples Quartz Composer Custom Patch Programming guide, my advice is if you have a plugin called 'myAwesomeFooPlugin', call your ofBaseApp class 'myAwesomeFooTestApp', so you wont be confused later on.
+The same goes for Quartz Composer plugins, by the way, as documented in Apples Quartz Composer Custom Patch Programming guide.

+My advice is if you have a plugin called 'myAwesomeFooPlugin', call your ofApp class 'myAwesomeFooTestApp', so you wont be confused later on.

 Example Plugins:
 ===========